 I like how it feels.
 The hair is sooooo delicate and soft.
 It’s not like any other hair on my body.
 I really like the way it feels when I touch it, both how it feels to my finger tips but also how it feels when I stroke and tug on it.
 It’s a really nice sensation.

-But I felt shy sending that image to The Charmer.
+But I felt shy sending that image to someone.
 There really was a part of me that feared it might turn him off.
 Not that he had ever given any indication of that.
 It was definitely something I was projecting onto him.
 I told him I was going to write this post and he said it was a good idea.
 I didn’t tell him that I was telling him to force myself to do it because otherwise I had a fairly strong feeling I would never share the image even though I liked so many things about it.
 Somewhere inside me I feel a slight fear about sharing it and maybe almost a slight twinge of shame.
 What fucking bullshit is that; being ashamed of my armpit hair?
 I am literally shaking my head at myself for that and yet it is there lingering inside me.

 Societal conditioning around bodies is powerful, really very very powerful and also stealthily in it’s power.
 You don’t even know you are internalising all these messages for years and years until suddenly something changes and it’s creeping power is suddenly unveiled in all it’s discomforting glory.

 I have already written about my pubes.
 Yes they are still very much in residence.
 I used to love being shaved but I have loved letting them grow I like the way they look.
 I don’t seem to have the same worry that someone will see them and think urgh that I do with my armpit hair.

 For now though, the armpit hair is staying and I am going to try taking some more images and see how I feel about it.
 I don’t know if I will keep it or not but I want to be sure that if I shave them I am doing them for me, that it is my preference and not because society has taught me that armpit hair on women is grim.